We connect our Peace Corps community to promote appreciation of and service to the people of the Dominican Republic

 - 4 School Expansions

-- 3 economic development projects, including a Greenhouse, Women’s Coconut Oil Production Facility and an Eco-Tourism project
+- 3 economic development projects, including a Greenhouse, a Women’s Coconut Oil Production Facility, a Feed Store/Veterinarian Service and an Eco-Tourism project

 - 1 Community Health Clinic